peterosterlund2/texel/readme.txt

 The Texel distribution contains the following pre-compiled executables located in the bin directory:

-texel-arm      : For the armv7-a architecture.
-Should work on most old Android devices. texel-arm64    : For the armv8-a 64-bit architecture.
+texel-arm64    : For the armv8-a 64-bit architecture.
 Should work on most modern
                  Android devices.
-texel32.exe    : For 32-bit Windows systems with SSE42 and POPCOUNT.
-texel32old.exe : For 32-bit Windows systems without SSE42 and POPCOUNT.
-texel64        : For 64-bit Linux intel systems with SSE42 and POPCOUNT.
+texel64        : For 64-bit Linux Intel systems with AVX2 and POPCOUNT.
-texel64.exe    : For 64-bit Windows 7 or later intel systems with SSE42 and POPCOUNT.
+texel64.exe    : For 64-bit Windows 7 or later Intel systems with AVX2 and POPCOUNT.
-texel64amd.exe : For 64-bit Windows systems with SSE42 and POPCOUNT.
-texel64bmi.exe : For 64-bit Windows 7 or later intel systems with BMI2 and POPCOUNT.
+texel64bmi.exe : For 64-bit Windows 7 or later Intel systems with AVX2, BMI2 and POPCOUNT.
 texel64cl.exe  : Cluster version of texel64.exe.
-Requires Microsoft MPI to be installed. texel64old.exe : For 64-bit Windows systems without SSE42 and POPCOUNT.
+Requires Microsoft MPI to be installed.

 If you need an executable for a different system, see the "Compiling" section below.